rooseve/msg-rpc/README.md

 Server:

-- send a message to specific client (normally identified by socket)
+- Send a message to a specific client (normally identified by socket)

 		sendMessage(client, data);